kahinimehta/SocialRecognitionTask/CSV_VARIABLES_DOCUMENTATION.md

 - Block 0 is the practice block (5 trials), blocks 1-10 are experimental blocks (10 trials each)
 - Questions are asked after each block (including practice block)
 - Points are calculated based on Euclidean distance: `points = 1.0 - distance(final_answer, ground_truth)`
-- Social feedback bonus is 0.5 points (awarded 50% of the time when switching)
+- Social feedback bonus is randomly drawn from a normal distribution (0.5-0.75 in 0.05 increments) and awarded 50% of the time when switching
+- **Block timing**: `block_start_time`, `block_end_time`, and `block_duration_seconds`/`block_duration_minutes` are added to all trials within a block.
+These values are updated at the end of each block, so they represent the complete block duration from study phase start to questions completion.